The iconic system of profiles, statistics and multiplayer disappears officially after more than a decade in operation.

 Farewell to the Social Club: a complete overhaul of the Rockstar ecosystem

-Although Rockstar has yet to release an official statement explaining the reasons or the future of associated features, everything points to a gradual unification of services under their main website.
+Although Rockstar has yet to release an official statement explaining the reasons behind this move or the future of associated features, everything points to a gradual unification of services under their main website.
 This would include profiles, account settings, purchase history, and other user-related elements.

 Over the past few weeks, some players had already noticed changes on the website, including the disappearance of classic sections and issues accessing social content.
 Now it’s confirmed that the service has been shut down, and the link no longer directs to the old platform.